Getuard/Getuard/README.md

 - IBM Data Science

 💡 **Projects**
-I’m currently reviewing and refining my projects, and I’ll be pinning my favorites here soon — stay tuned!
+I’m currently reviewing and refining my projects, and I’ll be pinning my favorites here soon, stay tuned!

 📫 **Get in Touch**
 Feel free to reach out or connect with me on LinkedIn!